-A 15 year old boy presents to the clinic with vomiting quite a bit for 5 hours.
-He has vomited 3 times, it is clear in colour and not projectile.
-He does not have any reported abdominal pain.
-He has voided 3 times today and has had one normal bowel movement.
-Earlier this morning he was playing hockey and was struck by another player.
-There was brief loss of consciousness.
-He sustained no obvious injuries.
+A 11 year old girl presents to the clinic with vomiting quite a bit for 4 hours.
+She has vomited 3 times, it is non-bilious and non-bloody in colour and not projectile.
+She does not have any reported abdominal pain.
+She has voided 4 times today and has had one normal bowel movement.
+Earlier this morning she was playing lacrosse and was struck by another player.
+There was no witnessed loss of consciousness.
+She sustained no obvious injuries.

-Physical Examination: He looks pale.
-Abdomen is soft and flat.
+Physical Examination: She looks well.
+Abdomen is not distended.
 On auscultation, bowel sounds are normal.
 On palpation it is non-tender and there are no masses or organomegaly.
 The remainder of the physical examination is normal.

 What is/are the most appropriate initial step(s) in management?
 Check all that apply.